-These Special Services are available to the families of the Wethersfield school district:
+Special Services available to families of the Wethersfield school district

 The district's school psychologists provide a range of services.
 While their primary function is to administer and interpret special education assessments on students who have been referred as having possible learning difficulties, our psychologists also provide consultation services with teachers and parents, individual and small group counseling for students, and are involved in a number of community and interagency coordination projects.
 In addition, psychologists play a key role in prevention programs, such as social skills training, violence prevention, conflict management education, and peer helper training.

 The district's school nurses monitor immunization requirements, perform required vision and health screenings, as well as tend to assorted injuries when at the school sites.
 The school nurses provide in-service training to teachers regarding important health and safety concerns, provide training to new teachers and updates on new materials to more experienced staff.
 They also work with parents, physicians and special educators in developing individual care plans for medically fragile students.

 The occupational therapist performs evaluations on students with special needs suspected of having fine or gross motor delays.
 Programs are developed to improve motor coordination, sensory-motor integration, and functional daily living skills in conjunction with other special and general educators.